-He brushed past Mom and Sheers on his way to the pantry.
+He brushed past Mom and Sheerah on his way to the pantry.
 “Trumpets?
 I’ll be back tomorrow.
-What those priests do is wrong, Sheers, and somebody’s gotta tell the king.”
+What those Asherah guys do is wrong, Sheers, and somebody’s gotta tell the king.”
 He stuffed pita breads into his pack.
 “Okay if I load up on these, Mom?”

 Mom’s lips parted, and she stared at him.

-Elijah plopped down between his dad and mom.
-He chomped on pita bread and cucumber.
+Elijah plopped down between his dad and mom and chomped on a pita bread and a cucumber.
 “Maybe I’ll discover David’s greatest moment.”

 His dad laid his hand on Elijah’s forearm.
 “King David can wait.
 Fort Jezreel might be a longer hike than you think.
 And you haven’t been listening to your mother.”